 We aim to bring language alive for our children so that they develop a love of reading and writing to take with them into later life.

-Speaking and Listening form an integral part of our Literacy curriculum.
+Speaking and Listening form an integral part of our English curriculum.
 The children enjoy role-play and drama activities, culminating in Class Assemblies, Christmas productions and our fabulous annual show by the older children.
 Our very impressive Parliament and School Council help the children develop their confidence in public speaking and we take part each year in the Youth Speaks competition.

 Please also have a look at the Reading and Phonics section under the Curriculum heading which provides more information on our teaching and learning in English.